adhiluphanna/deliciousrecipeh/content/post/530-recipe-of-favorite-breadlavista.md

 ##### Instructions to make Breadlavista:

-1. Grate or chop pepper, onion &amp; tomatoes together &amp; set aside
+1. Grate or chop pepper, onion & tomatoes together & set aside
-1. In a bowl, break egg &amp; whisk properly...
+1. In a bowl, break egg & whisk properly...
 1. Open up sardine, remove fish from the oil, set aside.
 1. In a tray, cut out of shred the bread left over into pieces
 1. Wash fresh curry leaves, chop and set aside.
 1. Set fry pan on fire, measure in 1 tbspoon G.oil, allow to get hot.
-1. Pour in the grated or chopped pepper, onion &amp; tomatoes
+1. Pour in the grated or chopped pepper, onion & tomatoes
-1. Stir fry for 2 mins, then add the sardine and stir fry again for about 3 mins, add Maggi, salt &amp; egg then stir together for abt 5 mins.
+1. Stir fry for 2 mins, then add the sardine and stir fry again for about 3 mins, add Maggi, salt & egg then stir together for abt 5 mins.
 1. Add chopped curry leaves, cover for 2 mins....open and add your p bread left over, stir fry for 5 mins
-1. Cover for 2 mins then remove from heat...&amp; serve hot with tea or juice
+1. Cover for 2 mins then remove from heat...& serve hot with tea or juice